 You may be one of those people who are in the midst of creating healthier eating habits now that 2021 is almost here.
 I don’t happen to be this year – at least that wasn’t part of my own resolution – but I do try to eat healthy as often as possible.
 But, as I mentioned, I’m a snacker.
 And snacking, as you know, is inherently unhealthy.

 Which is part of the reason I’m so excited to bring you my version of nachos!
 Healthy Nachos…it’s possible!

-I did keep the ground beef in these healthy nachos, but you can use ground turkey or chicken, too.
+I kept the ground beef but ground turkey or chicken are delicious, too.

 Adding so many vegetables to my healthy nachos is what makes them both scrumptious and comfort food I don’t feel bad about indulging in.
 I really pile them on and I actually like these healthy nachos better than the ones loaded up with cheese.

 Of course, load up with cheese if you like, too!
 If you’re keto or low-carb, you can easily keep the cheese in to increase your fat macros.